INTRODUCTION

 DATA DELETION

-Your Be-Maps Data can be deleted from the Be-Maps Application (we do not have access to your Be-Maps data).
-To delete this data from your Be-Maps Group connected devices you have to follow the below steps in Be-Maps App:
+That data can be deleted from the Be-Maps Application (we do not have access to your Be-Maps data / email / devices).
+To delete data of any of the users from any of your Be-Maps Group connected devices you have to follow the below steps in Be-Maps App:

 - Select checkbox: Only Data

-- Choose which device data you want to be deleted
+- From drop-dowm choose which device data you want to be deleted

 - Tap: Delete Data

-This will send a DELETE request to all the devices connected to your group.
+This will send a DELETE request to all of the devices connected to your group.

-NOTE: All the devices must have Be-Maps working on them.
-The data will be deleted only when they are connected to the charger (each time any of the devices connects to power - the data for requested delete device will be removed - this delete request will be actioned for one week).
+NOTE: All the devices must have Be-Maps started on them and connect to internet after that moment (this request is queued).
+The data will be deleted only when devices are connected to the charger (each time any of the devices connects to power - the data for the requested delete device will be removed - this delete request will be actioned for one week from the time of receiving the request from the queue).
 If in that week one of the devices will not connect to power and will not have Be-Maps working on the device the data will not be deleted (please make sure this is not the case).

-When you want us to delete these please email your delete request to:
+When you need help to delete these please email us on:

 Support@Be-Maps.Com